barkailab/Paper_Kumar2022/ReadMe.txt

 6) medianNucleosomeData- median nucleosome signal on genome Due to space constrains some data (nucleotide-resolution coverage of each strain) had to be omitted from the repository.
 But are available as processed files on our GEO archive (GSE209631).

-We hope you enjoy looking at our data and if some scripts do not run on your computer please do not hesitate to contact us and we will try to get it working.
+We hope you enjoy looking at our data and if some scripts do not run on your computer please do not hesitate to contact us and we will try help you getting started.
+For the most updated version of the codes, we refer to our GitHub repository: https://github.com/barkailab/Paper_Kumar2022.

 Felix Jonas (fxjonas@gmail.com) & Divya Kumar (kdivya5706@gmail.com)